kataw/kataw/test/__snapshot__/parser/expressions/paren/invalid-assign-obj-lit.md

 ✖ An element access expression should take an argument. - start: 258, end: 259 ✖ Expression expected - start: 258, end: 259
 ✖ Did you mean to use a ':'?
 An '=' can only follow a property name when the containing object literal is part of a destructuring - start: 283, end: 284
+✖ The parser expected to find a '}' to match the '{' token here - start: 287, end: 288
 ✖ Expected a `;` - start: 287, end: 288
 ✖ Declaration or statement expected - start: 290, end: 291
 ✖ Declaration or statement expected - start: 295, end: 296